-Equivalent English terms are diva, bombshell, showgirl.
-Examples include Suzy King, Susana Giménez, The Pussycat Dolls, Iris Chacón, Adabel Guerrero and Candida Batista.
-More generally the term describes female variety performers whose talents typically include dancing, acting and singing in theatres and carnavals.
-These risqué productions are similar to the French cabarets, burlesque and revue.
+Vedette is term used in Hispanic American countries to describe female entertainers with multiple talents for singing, dancing, or acting.
+Although the Spanish term is derived from French vedette ("starlet") its meaning is equivalent to French meneuse de revue ("showgirl" or "bombshell").
+Examples include Suzy King, Susana Giménez, Iris Chacón, Josephine Baker, Liliane Montevecchi, and Candida Batista.
+More broadly, the term describes female variety performers whose talents typically include dancing, acting, and singing in theatres and carnavals.
+These risqué productions are similar to the French cabaret, burlesque, and revue.

-First Vedette is a vedette who leads all the other vedettes and dancers after the supervedette.
-Examples: Jésica Cirio, Andrea Ghidone, Claudia Albertario, Mónica González, Claudia Fernández.
+The First Vedette is a vedette who leads all the other vedettes and dancers in a group of two or more vedettes.
+Examples include Jésica Cirio, Andrea Ghidone, Claudia Albertario, Mónica González, and Claudia Fernández.

 Vedette Cómico is a vedette who is at the same level as the first vedette but is distinguished by her acting and comedy rather than her dance ability.
 In "Bravísima" in 2010, Belén Francese was the vedette cómico and Mónica Farro was the first vedette.
 Examples include Rocío Marengo, Belén Francese, Silvina Luna.
 Even though Mónica Farro has been manly credited as a first vedette (now supervedette), she has also been credited as a vedette cómico and veteran supervedette.
 Carmen Barbieri and Florencia De La V both started their theater careers as a vedette cómico.